SmartEngines/Smart-Code-Engine-SDK/README.md

 - ICAO 9303 MRZ TD1 subtype - Machine Readable Travel Document Type 1, 3 lines, 30 characters each
 - ICAO 9303 MRZ TD2 subtype - Machine Readable Travel Document Type 2, 2 lines, 36 characters each
 - MRZ-like zone on Bulgarian vehicle registration certificates, 3 lines, 30 characters each
-- MRZ-like zone on Swiss driving licence, 3 lines, 9 characters in the first line, 30 characters in the second and third lines
+- MRZ-like zone on Swiss driving license, 3 lines, 9 characters in the first line, 30 characters in the second and third lines
 - MRZ-like zone on Ecuador ID, 3 lines, 30 characters each
 - MRZ-like zone on French ID cards, 2 lines, 36 characters each
 - MRZ-like zone on Kenya ID, 3 lines, 30 characters each